 Too little omega-3 and omega-6 fats and too much hydrogenated fats from margarine and deep-fried foods will result in chronic inflammation.
 Avoid all deep-fried foods, never consume margarine, use extra virgin olive oil and eat fatty fish several times a week (if you are vegan opt for algae-based DHA oils).
 Try to eat more sources of omega-3 fats including hemp, chia and flax seeds.

 Increase your intake of plant foods

 Vegan or not, we all need to eat more vegetables.
 Plants contain a diverse array of vitamins and minerals and perhaps most importantly phytonutrients such as sulforaphane and anthocyanin.
 These magical compounds can turn off inflammation at a genetic level, and are our most powerful allies in preventing chronic disease.
-Nutrient Rescue’s Green and Red Shots are great ways to get those extra servings and give your body these powerful nutrients.
+Nutrient Rescue’s Green, Red & Double Shots are great ways to get those extra servings and give your body these powerful nutrients.

 Overeating increases the immune response, which in turn generates excessive inflammation.
-Changing your diet, often through avoiding all processed foods, is key.
-There is much more to weight loss than the calories in-calories out equation, but by sticking to a diet of wholefoods you will undoubtedly be on the right track (4).
+Changing your diet, often by avoiding all processed foods, is key.
+There is much more to weight loss than the calories in-calories out equation, but by sticking to a diet of wholefoods you will undoubtedly be on the right track.